Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 #1 URL Optimization:

 URL is where all the SEO stuff begins.
-The crawler follows links from one page to another & the URL is the first thing that it notices.
+The crawler follows links from one page to another & the URL is the first thing it notices.
 That’s the entry point of any crawler.

-Over optimize & you lose half the battle.
+Over-optimize & you lose half the battle.

 Keep the URL just enough for users to understand what’s on the page.
-The URL will tell people if they should click the link on not.
+The URL will tell people if they should click the link or not.
 Stuffing keywords doesn’t help anymore.
 Focus on giving the context of the page.
-9 out 10 times, context will target the right keywords than your “keyword research” ever will.
+9 out of 10 times, context will target the right keywords than your “keyword research” ever will.

 #2 Meta tags: